Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 \end{proof}

 In \cite{malin2}, we studied a homological precursor to topological Koszul self duality.
-We recall slightly relaxed versions of the definitions that appear there.
 Suppose $O$ is an operad in $(\mathrm{Top},\times)$ for which all spaces have the homotopy type of finite CW-complexes.
-We fix a field $k$ and all (co)homology is taken with respect to $k$ . \begin{dfn} A distinguished $n$-class of $O$ is a homology class $\alpha_I$, for each nonempty finite set $I$, in the relative homology such that under the partial decomposites
+Recall the definition of a Poincaré duality pair \cite{spivak_1967}.